PA vs MD: Roles, Responsibilities, And Key Differences

 Although not always required for your undergraduate degree, you may need to take classes like physics, statistics, and ethics.
 If these topics aren’t covered in your major, you may need to take more electives in these areas.
 Prospective PAs also need to take the GRE.

 One of the unique prerequisites for PA schools is the hours of healthcare experience.
 Some programs may require 1,000 hours, whereas others ask for 2,000 – it depends on the program.
 Although not required for all programs, gaining hands-on experience with patients can help you become a more competitive applicant.
+TO get personalized assistance in navigating these requirements, consider consulting a PA school advisor to optimize your application and increase your chances of success.

 Unfortunately, assisting with ailing family members and shadowing physicians won’t cut it — the school admissions boards look for paid healthcare experience.
 However, several fields accepted for these hours include: